DitroniX/ESPuno-Pi-Zero_WiFi-BT-Zigbee-Thread-60V/README.md

 # ESPuno Pi Zero

-**NEW For February 2025!**
+## NEW For February 2025!

-**ESPuno Pi Zero** is a STEM Maker and Developer SDK board based on an Epsressif ESP32-C6, featuring a wide operating voltage of 5-60V DC, powerful radio module and wrapped in a compact mechanical Pi Zero form.
+**ESPuno Pi Zero** is a STEM Maker and Developer SDK board based on an Espressif ESP32-C6, featuring a wide operating voltage of 5-60V DC, powerful radio module and wrapped in a compact mechanical Pi Zero form.

- - Ideal for Education and Classroom projects.
-Learning about interfacing and RS-485 or MODBUS control.
+ - Ideal for Educational and Classroom projects.
- - Ideal for Solar Energy Monitoring Projects, so being powered directly from the 48V Battery for example.
+ - Ideal for Solar Energy Monitoring Projects - being powered directly from a 48V Battery for example.
- - Ideal for Battery powered projects such as Robotics, Vehicles, Boats and University Projects.
+ - Ideal for Battery powered projects such as Robotics, Cars and Vehicles, Boats and University Projects.
- - Ideal for Farm and Agriculture Projects.
+ - Ideal for Farming and Agricultural Projects.
+ - Ideal for learning about interfacing RS-485 Serial Communication
+ - Ideal for MODBUS RTU (Remote Terminal Unit), control
- - Ideal for Industrial applications, Test Systems, Development and MODBUS Control.
+ - Ideal for Industrial applications, Test Systems, Development and MODBUS Sensors, SCADA or PLC's.

-**Raspberry Pi Emulator**
+**This is being launched early March 2025 on KickStarter**   - Expanding details to follow **Supporting STEM Electronic Internet of Things & Home Automation Technology for Smart Energy Monitoring**

+[![KickStarter](https://github.com/DitroniX/DitroniX/blob/main/Files/KickStarter-SupportUs.png 'KickStarter')](https://www.kickstarter.com/profile/ditronix/created)

+## Raspberry Pi Emulator

 The **ESPuno Pi Zero**, is a pin compatible Raspberry Pi ESP32 Controller and Emulator in a single board.

-The Raspberry Pi GPIO's are controlled and driven from the ESP32-C6, so bringing Raspberry Pi PiHat's and Breakout boards to the Arduino Embedded controller world.
+The Raspberry Pi GPIO's are controlled and driven from the ESP32-C6 and GPIO Expander, so bringing Raspberry Pi PiHat's and Breakout boards to the Arduino Embedded controller world.

-**This is being launched early March 2025 on KickStarter**   - Details to follow

-**Supporting STEM Electronic Internet of Things & Home Automation Technology for Smart Energy Monitoring**

-[![KickStarter](https://github.com/DitroniX/DitroniX/blob/main/Files/KickStarter-SupportUs.png 'KickStarter')](https://www.kickstarter.com/profile/ditronix/created)
+## Updates

+-   25-02-27 - Prototype board being fabricated / SMT populated
+-   25-02-22 - Prototype schematic and board layout
+-   25-02-15 - BOM and Components
+-   25-02-08 - Prototype feature list finalised

+## ESPuno Pi Zero - Overview

 ![ESPuno Pi Zero](https://github.com/DitroniX/ESPuno-Pi-Zero_WiFi-BT-Zigbee-Thread-60V/blob/main/Datasheets%20and%20Information/ditronix.net%20ESPuno%20Pi%20Zero%20-%20ESP32-C6%20-%20Preview%202502.png)